Gratiola brevifolia

 Gratiola brevifolia, commonly called sticky hedgehyssop, is a species of flowering plant in the plantain family (Plantaginaceae).
 It is found in the Southeastern United States, where it has a scattered distribution.
-Its natural habitat is in wet acidic areas.
+Its natural habitat is in wet acidic areas such as sandy riverbanks, sandy pinelands, and cypress swamps.

 Gratiola brevifolia is a rhizomatous perennial.
 Its leaves are linear-lanceolate with a few coarse teeth distally.
 Its flowers have white lobes and a yellow tube with brown lines.
 It blooms from April to September.

 Gratiola brevifolia is similar to Gratiola vicidula, which has a range centered farther to the east.
 G. brevifolia can be distinguished by its narrower leaves and sepals.
 It is also similar to Gratiola ramosa, a species that it co-occurs with on the Southeastern Coastal Plain, from which G. brevifolia can be distinguished by the regular presence of 1-2 bracts subtending the sepals.